mendix/docs/content/partners/siemens/mindsphere-module-details.md

 ### 5.1 index.html{#indexhtml}

 Various changes have been made to the standard Mendix index.html file to ensure compatibility with MindSphere.
-These are supplied by default in the MindSphere app template, example app, and Siemens MindSphere Web Content.
+These are supplied by default in the Siemens MindSphere Starter Application, example apps, and Siemens MindSphere Web Content.

 You will only have to make the changes below if you are configuring your existing Mendix app manually, without importing the Siemens MindSphere Web Content.